adminarchitect/navigation/README.md

 }
 ```

-now you only have to provide a valid eloquent $model:
+Now you only have to provide a valid eloquent $model, for instance `App\Post`:

 ```
 protected $model = \App\Post::class;
 ```

-and register it in config/navigation.php
+Next, register it in `config/navigation.php`

-`config\navigation.php`:
 ```
 'providers' => [
     ...